belegisanin/mp3_tag_editor_cs/README.md

 MP3 Tag Editor is a simple desktop application used to edit metadata for MP3 audio files.

 - Simple and Easy use and installation.
-- Lightweight, Fast, Useful and Effucient.
+- Lightweight, Fast, Useful and Efficient.
 - Open-Source code

 ## Features